tenko23/ittyWx/README.md

 *The alert bell system:  10 bells for a Warning; 5 for a Watch; and 4 for an Advisory, statement or anything else.

-*The format of the bulletins have been coded to look almost exactly how they originally appeared on the old Weather Service wire back in the day.
+*The format of the bulletins have been coded to look almost exactly how they originally appeared on the old Weather Service wire back in the day!

 *The script will only print each new alert received only once.

-*With a 5v power relay tied in with your Teletype setup (and depending on the setup), this script will automatically turn on your Teletype before and off after a weather alert/bulletin is received/printed!
+*With a 5v power relay tied in with your Teletype setup (and depending on the setup), this script will automatically turn on your Teletype before and off after a weather alert/bulletin is received/printed.

 *Do not change the requests.auth script anymore than what is described above.
 This API key script is very picky and may not work / may cause IP blocks, if changed in any other way.